Here’s an example of a FineDay promotion for a veterans event:

-If you have a group helping homeless veterans in America, we want to help you promote your next important event, We’ll post you event on our Time Scroll and possibly feature it in a FineDay Time Travel Video.
+If you have a group helping homeless veterans in America, we especially want to help you promote your next important event, We’ll post your event on our website and social media.

-Scroll down for “How your video will work” and “Why we want to help veterans.”
+Scroll down for “Why we want to help veterans.”

 • Do you have a non-profit group or group staffed primarily by volunteers that tries to create the future with love by helping homeless veterans of the U.S. military?